giuliodondi/Space-Shuttle-System-Expanded/README.md

 # Space Shuttle System with realistic aerodynamics

 My personal fork of SpaceODY's Space-Shuttle-System-Expanded with my own modifications.
+Intended for Realism Overhaul.
 Tested in 1.12.3

 ## All new releases should be considered craft- and save-breaking!